-2017-2019 Use of Force Analysis
+2017-2020 Use of Force Analysis

-Between January 1, 2017 and December 31, 2019, the Upper Arlington Police Division engaged in 13 use of force incidents.
+Between January 1, 2017 and December 31, 2020, the Upper Arlington Police Division engaged in 13 use of force incidents.
 Following each incident, a thorough investigation was conducted involving reviewing physical evidence, audio/video recordings, and conducting interviews with participants and witnesses.
 Of the 13 incidents, 12 resulted in arrests and all were determined to be reasonable.
 Officers of the UAPD make every attempt to be progressive in the use of force based on the Use of Force Continuum recommended by the Ohio Peace Officer Training Council (pictured on page 2).
 The following is a break-down of the data.

-In the three (3) year period, the Division responded to 63,961 calls for service.
-In calculating this number, the crime analyst used the number of calls for service in the 2017 annual report and performed a CAD search for 2018 and 2019.
-When performing this search, she removed all miscellaneous calls like meal breaks, workouts, car washes, roll-calls, etc.
+In the four (4) year period, the Division responded to 86,518 calls for service.
+In calculating this number, the crime analyst used the number of calls for service in the 2017 Annual Report and performed a CAD search for 2018-2020.
+She removed all miscellaneous calls such as meal breaks, workouts, car washes, rollcall, etc.

-During the three year look-back, the Division engaged in a use of force incident in .0002% of our calls for service.
-While national statistics are not available, by comparison, a neighboring suburban police department engaged in 37,541 calls for service over a two (2) year period (2017-2018).
-During this time they experienced 22 use of force incidents which account for .0006% of all calls for service.
-Another nearby police department engaged in 39,922 calls for service in a three year period (2017-2019).
-During this type they experienced 53 use of force incidents which account for .0013% of similarly identified calls for service.
+During the four year look-back, the Division engaged in a use of force incident in .00015% of our calls for service.
+While national statistics are not available, by comparison, a neighboring suburban police department engaged in 94,891 calls for service over a three (3) year period (2017-2019).
+During this time, they engaged in 53 use of force incidents, which account for .0005% of all calls for service.
+Another nearby police department engaged in 124,873 calls for service in a three year period (2017-2019).
+During this time, they experienced 66 use of force incidents, which account for .0005% of similarly identified calls for service.
 The Upper Arlington Police Division is much less likely to engage in uses of force by comparison.

-^{}Taken from agency annual reports
+Taken from agency annual reports